Advertisers often complain about cost stability and an inability to scale. There are Facebook ad bid strategies that may improve these results.

 You can also set a bid cap if you want to control how much Facebook will spend for an event while using the lowest cost bid strategy.

 Note that when using a bid cap, Facebook may struggle to spend your budget if you get cute and try to set it too low.
 However, setting a bid cap can help prevent an An ad set is a Facebook ads grouping where settings like targeting, scheduling, optimization, and placement are determined. from overspending for an event.

 For example, if a particular conversion is worth no more than $2 for you, it prevents a cost per conversion of $2.50 or more.
 In that case, not spending your full budget may be a good thing.

 When setting a bid cap, keep in mind that this is the most you want Facebook to bid for a single event.
 Since a bid is the most you’ll spend for that single event, you’ll usually spend less than that.
 So a bid cap can stand to exceed the value of an event to your business.

 How to Set a Bid Cap

-Facebook recommends using an average cost per result from prior campaigns as a starting point.
+Facebook recommends using an average cost per result from prior The campaign is the foundation of your Facebook ad.
+This is where you'll set an advertising objective, which defines what you want your ad to achieve. as a starting point.
 Also consider the most you can pay for an event (not target, but maximum) while turning a profit.

 Finally, Facebook recommends a daily budget that is at least five times higher than your bid cap.
 This is because Facebook needs at least 50 events (the learning phase) within a week to properly optimize.